Community Standards & Rules

 Authorized personnel of the University may include but is not limited to: Residence Life staff, Building Management staff, University police, and any person charged with the responsibility of inspecting University owned or related property, including residential units, at any time when there is sufficient reason.
 Inspections may be conducted for the following reasons: (a) to ensure that units are free of fire or safety hazards; (b) to determine whether a student is complying with the terms of a room and board contract; (c) to prevent damage; (d) to prevent violations of University regulations when evidence suggests that such violations may occur.
 The living spaces may be entered whenever authorized personnel of the University have reason to believe that guests are present at times other than authorized.
-Spaces may also be entered by authorized University personnel to complete maintenance and repair work.
+Spaces may be entered by authorized University personnel to complete maintenance and repair work.
 Rooms may also be entered for routine Residence Life activities, such as hall closings, health and safety inspections or the preparation of rooms for incoming room occupants.
 For planned entries, a reasonable effort may be made to have the students in question notified or present if their rooms/apartments are to be searched.
 “Reasonable effort” includes such actions as consulting with a resident assistant, prior posted or emailed notification, and announcement of entry.

 Authorized University personnel may search student rooms to remove items that are in violation of University, federal, state or municipal law or regulations.
-In these situations, the professional residence life staff, residence life staff designee, or University police may search personal possessions of students in these situations when there is reason to believe unlawful items are present.
+In these situations, the professional residence life staff, residence life staff designee, or University police may search personal possessions of students any time there is reason to believe unlawful items are present.
 A student may or may not receive prior notification.

 Alcohol Use and Misuse